auth0/docs/articles/quickstart/backend/aspnet-core-webapi/03-troubleshooting.md

 ## Check the Token Validation

-There are 5 criteria for validating a JWT token.
+There are five criteria for validating a JWT token.

 1. **Is the token formed properly?**
 Check if the structure of the token matches the structure of a JSON Web Token.
 Read more about the [JSON Web Token structure](/jwt#what-is-the-json-web-token-structure-).